panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 Ruby has the `StringIO` class which does this and more.
 But for this project, I wanted to implement it from scratch.

 ### The parsing class
 I created the `DNSReponse` class responsible for handling the response.
-It accepts the raw response and initiates a instance of `Reader` with that byte string:
+It accepts the raw response and initiates a instance of `Reader` with that bytes string:
 ```rb
 class DNSResponse
   attr_reader :header, :body, :answers, :authorities, :additional